EGIO LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Edgio, Inc. f/k/a Limelight Networks, Inc. ("Edgio" or the "Company") (NASDAQ: EGIO) of a class action securities lawsuit.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Edgio, Inc. f/k/a Limelight Networks, Inc. ("Edgio" or the "Company") ( EGIO) of a class action securities lawsuit.

 The lawsuit on behalf of Edgio investors has been commenced in the United States District Court for the District of Arizona.
 Affected investors purchased or otherwise acquired certain Edgio securities between February 11, 2021 and March 12, 2023.
 Follow the link below to get more information and be contacted by a member of our team: